siddharthsky/customer_conversion_prediction_ML-p/README.md

 ## Project Overview
 The project involves building a predictive model using machine learning algorithms to classify website visitors into two groups - those who are likely to make a purchase and those who are not.
 The data used for the project includes various features such as visitor location, time spent on the website, and product categories viewed.

+### Data Collection
+The first step in this project is to collect data on website visitors.
+This data can be collected using various tools such as Google Analytics.
+Once the data is collected, it needs to be preprocessed and cleaned before it can be used for machine learning.